Embedding YouTube Videos

 • The Video Id is automatically picked up

-• Or paste it explicitly and MM fixes up the URL to get the Id.
+• Alternately paste the Url or Id explicitly and MM fixes up the URL to get the Id.

 • You see a preview

-• Click Embed Video to embed the video into the document
+• Click Embed Video to embed the video into the Markdown Document

-YouTube videos rely on <iframe> embedding which by default along with <script> tags is disabled in MM.
-To render these you need to enable the Allow Script Tags in Markdown option on the menu or in Settings.
+Native YouTube embedding relies on <iframe> embedding which by default along with <script> tags is disabled in MM.
+To enable scripts and iframes you need to enable the Allow Script Tags in Markdown option on the menu or in Settings.

 <div style="position: relative; width: 100%; padding-bottom: 56.25%">